 Sure Champ Cattle is a pelleted, daily vitamin and mineral supplement for show cattle designed to improve digestive health, stimulate appetite and optimize health.
 Sure Champ Cattle contains organic zinc, copper and manganese, the maximum allowable level of selenium, vitamins A, D and E along with niacin and B-12 for added growth, bloom and health.
-Like all BioZyme® products, it also contains Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
-It is research-proven to increase water and feed intake.
+Like all BioZyme® products, it also contains Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Sure Champ can be top-dressed or mixed in a ration.

 Jones said his family’s state fair steers are weighed weekly; however, he can gauge their progress visually, making sure they are in the proper body condition and staying fresh.
 To keep them fresh in their appearance, he feeds adequate amounts of protein, and he said he knows when he needs to back down.
 He suggests newer exhibitors who might not be quite sure what they are looking for, ask for assistance from a 4-H leader, FFA advisor or the person who sold them their calf until they are more comfortable at visual appraisal.